Ted Bundy: Idaho, Utah, Colorado

-On October 18, Melissa Anne Smith—the 17-year-old daughter of the police chief of Midvale, another Salt Lake City suburb—disappeared after leaving a pizza parlor.
-Her nude body was found in a nearby mountainous area nine days later; postmortem examination indicated that she may have remained alive for up to seven days following her disappearance.
-On October 31, Laura Ann Aime, also 17, disappeared 25 mi south of there in Lehi after leaving a café just after midnight.
-Her naked body was found by hikers 9 mi to the northeast in American Fork Canyon on Thanksgiving Day.
-Both girls had been beaten, raped, sodomized, and strangled with nylon stockings.
-Years later, Bundy described his postmortem rituals with the corpses of Smith and Aime, including hair shampooing and application of makeup.
+On October 18, Melissa Anne Smith—the 17-year-old daughter of the police chief of Midvale, another Salt Lake City suburb—disappeared after leaving a pizza parlor at around 9:30 p.m.
+Her nude body was found in a nearby mountainous area nine days later; post-mortem examination indicated that she may have remained alive for up to seven days following her disappearance.
+On October 31, Laura Ann Aime, also aged 17, disappeared 25 mi south of Lehi after leaving a Halloween party by herself just after midnight; she was last seen trying to hitchhike.
+Her nude body was found by hikers 9 mi to the northeast in American Fork Canyon on Thanksgiving Day.
+The medical examiner estimated that Aime had died on November 20; twenty days after her disappearance.
+Both Smith and Aime had been beaten, raped, sodomized and strangled with nylon stockings.
+Years later, Bundy described his post-mortem rituals with the corpses of Smith and Aime, including hair shampooing and application of makeup.

 In the late afternoon of November 8, Bundy approached 18-year-old telephone operator Carol DaRonch at Fashion Place Mall in Murray, less than a mile from the Midvale restaurant where Smith was last seen.
-He identified himself as "Officer Roseland" of the Murray Police Department and told DaRonch that someone had attempted to break into her car.
-He asked her to accompany him to the station to file a complaint.
+He identified himself as "Officer Roseland" of the Murray Police Department, told DaRonch that someone had attempted to break into her car and asked her to accompany him to the station to file a complaint.
 When DaRonch pointed out to Bundy that he was driving on a road that did not lead to the police station, he immediately pulled onto the shoulder and attempted to handcuff her.
 During their struggle, he inadvertently fastened both handcuffs to the same wrist, and DaRonch was able to open the car door and escape.

 Later that evening, Debra Jean Kent, a 17-year-old student at Viewmont High School in Bountiful, 20 mi north of Murray, disappeared after leaving a theater production at the school to pick up her brother.
 The school's drama teacher and a student told police that "a stranger" had asked each of them to come out to the parking lot to identify a car.
 Another student later saw the same man pacing in the rear of the auditorium, and the drama teacher spotted him again shortly before the end of the play.
 Outside the auditorium, investigators found a key that unlocked the handcuffs removed from DaRonch's wrist.
+Bundy eventually admitted to abducting Kent and keeping her at his apartment for a day, stating she was alive "during half of it".